 Glen Norcliffe was born near Liverpool during the Second World War.
 He received a BA from the University of Cambridge, an MA from the University of Toronto, and a PhD from the University of Bristol.
 In 2006 he was awarded a D.Sc. by the University of Bristol.
-He has been a member of the Geography Department at York University for 44 years, including terms as Chair of Geography and Director of the Graduate Program in Geography (four times).
+He has been a member of the Geography Department at York University for 47 years, including terms as Chair of Geography and Director of the Graduate Program in Geography (four times).
 He is currently Professor Emeritus of Geography and Senior Scholar at York University.
-His research is focussed on the diverse geographies of industry and of its globalization, on the governance of industry, on the geographical construction of technology, and performance of the economy in various geographical settings.
+His research is focussed on the diverse geographies of industry and of its globalization, on the governance of industry, on the geographical construction of technology (particularly bicycles), and performance of the economy in various geographical settings.

 - Inferential Statistics for Geographers: An Introduction (1977; second edition 1981; translated into German and Polish).